Pumpkin Cream Cold Foam Cold Brew (Starbucks Copycat)

 -

 Cold brew is the best type of coffee for pumpkin cold foam.
 It has a smooth and bold flavor that pairs perfectly with the creamy and flavorful pumpkin foam.
-However, you can also use any other type of coffee that you enjoy, such as iced coffee or even hot coffee that has been chilled.
-The key is to have a strong and robust coffee base to balance out the sweetness of the pumpkin foam.
+For the best results, use a strong and robust cold brew as your base, since it balances out the sweetness of the pumpkin foam.
+However, you can also use any other type of coffee you enjoy, such as iced coffee or even hot coffee that has been chilled.

 -